Jeffrey Lynn: Early career and rise to fame: 1938–1941

 Warners gave him the third lead in Espionage Agent (1939) alongside Joel McCrea and Brenda Marshall, and a lead role in The Roaring Twenties (1939), a gangster film that reunited him with Four Daughters star Priscilla Lane, as well as James Cagney and Humphrey Bogart.
 As one of a trio of friends, and the only one not to "go bad", Lynn won excellent reviews.

 Lynn reprised his Four Daughters role in Four Wives (1939).
 He was the male lead in A Child Is Born (1939) co-starring with Geraldine Fitzgerald, and he was reunited with Cagney in The Fighting 69th (1940), though billed beneath Pat O'Brien and George Brent.
 He played poet-soldier Joyce Kilmer.

 Lynn was Ann Sheridan's love interest in It All Came True (1940), battling Humphrey Bogart, and was third billed in All This, and Heaven Too (1940) with Bette Davis and Charles Boyer.
 Lynn was Olivia de Havilland's leading man in My Love Came Back (1940), replacing George Brent.

 He was top billed in Money and the Woman (1940), a crime drama with Brenda Marshall.
 Lynn did a second sequel to Four Daughters, Four Mothers (1941), and was reunited with Fitzgerald in Flight from Destiny (1941).

 Lynn was offered a role in Singapore (also Jinx Woman) but turned it down and was put on suspension.
 It was lifted in December 1940 when he agreed to make Miss Pinkerton with Fitzgerald.

 He starred in Million Dollar Baby (1941) with Priscilla Lane and Ronald Reagan, was top billed in the war film Underground (1941), and was Constance Bennett's leading man in Law of the Tropics (1941).
 He was tested for the lead in Kings Row but the studio cast Robert Cummings.

 Lynn's final film before entering the Air Corps was the comedy The Body Disappears (1941), with Jane Wyman; Lynn was top billed.
 In 1941, Lynn was voted 7th in the "Top Ten Stars of Tomorrow" two spots behind then-actor and future U.S. President Ronald Reagan.

 Service in WWII & critical acclaim: 1941–1948

 His movie career was interrupted by service during World War II, with Lynn joining the United States Army Air Forces in February 1942.
 He served with a bomber unit and in May 1945 was promoted to captain.

-He earned a bronze star in the war as a combat intelligence captain in Italy and Austria.
-He was discharged in 1946 as Special Intelligence Officer.
+Lynn earned a bronze star as a combat intelligence captain in Italy and Austria, and was discharged in 1946 as Special Intelligence Officer.

-While in service he often served as a bartender in his unit's Officer's Club.
-He legally changed his name to his stage name while in service as he noted "that he wanted to serve his country during World War II under the name that had become popular."
+While in service, Lynn often worked as a bartender in his unit's Officer's Club.

+He legally changed his name to his stage name while in service, as he noted "that he wanted to serve his country during World War II under the name that had become popular."